codewithashu/get-crafty/presentations/current.md

 ~~~

-The DOM is

-- represents the document as <span class='highlight'>a structured group of nodes and objects that have properties and methods</span>
+- In the DOM, `document` is <span class='highlight'>a structured group of nodes and objects that have properties and methods</span>
-- connects web pages to scripts or programming languages.
+- The DOM <span class='highlight'>connects</span> web pages to scripts.

 ~~~